 Energy

-This chapter aims to detail the various standards and conditions which are to be met for an investment related to the energy sector is deemed sustainable.
+This chapter aims to detail the various standards and conditions which are to be met for an investment related to the energy sector to be deemed sustainable.
 The provided definitions can be divided into EU taxonomy and Santander-specific.
 With Santander-specific, a reference is made to the internal Santander standard for climate and sustainability.

-All the activities mentioned in this chapter call under the Energy sector, as defined by the European Commission.
+All the activities mentioned in this chapter fall under the Energy sector, as defined by the European Commission.
 Furthermore, all criteria have been validated by experts to ensure conformity with regulation.

-The tables in this appendix captures the substantial contribution technical screening criteria (for EU Taxonomy consistent criteria only) for the Energy sector.
+The tables in this appendix capture the substantial contribution technical screening criteria (for EU Taxonomy consistent criteria only) for the Energy sector.